walkamongus/puppet-codedeploy/README.markdown

 ## Module Description

 The AWS Codedeploy allows you to automatically deploy applications to AWS instances from S3 or GitHub.
-This module installs any required package followed by the CodeDeploy agent.
-It then enables the codedeploy-agent service and ensures it is running.
+This module installs any required packages followed by the CodeDeploy agent.
+It then enables the codedeploy-agent service and ensures that it is running.

 ## Setup